The New GMAT Overview

 ii.
 Data Sufficiency.

-Both types of questions require some knowledge of arithmetic, elementary algebra and commonly known concepts of geometry.
-Rest assured that the difficulty of the questions stems from the logic and analytical skills required, not the underlying math skills.
+Both types of questions require knowledge of arithmetic, elementary algebra, and commonly known geometry concepts.
+Rest assured that the difficulty of the questions stems from the logic and analytical skills required rather than the underlying math skills.

 Analytical Writing (AWA) Section